 Additionally, signs are printed at the high school and given to Town merchants to display in their front windows as a show of support for the program.
 The Department also gives these class ribbons to the members of the graduating class so they can tie them on their own vehicles and their family's vehicles.

-Police Officers do an anti-drunk driving presentation at a school assembly to demonstrate the dangers of drunk driving.
+Police Officers present an anti-drunk driving demonstration at a school assembly to reinforce the dangers of drunk driving.
 The media generates much publicity for this cause beginning with a kick-off ceremony approximately one month before graduation.
 The program then runs for one month until the day after graduation.

 The Ridgefield Police Department annually plans, organizes and stages a large Halloween party for the youth of Ridgefield.
 This party is held at the Ridgefield Community Center on October 31st.
 The Community Center is decorated in the appropriate decor and volunteers help to make this event a success.
 A magician performs, Madame Zelda is present to tell your fortune and refreshments/candy are available for all who visit.